November 30, 2022

-Anand Rohatgi, M.D., M.S.C.S., F.A.C.C., F.A.H.A., is an Associate Professor of Medicine in the Department of Internal Medicine’s Division of Cardiology at UT Southwestern Medical Center.
+Anand Rohatgi, M.D., M.S.C.S., FACC, FAHA, is a Professor of Medicine in the Department of Internal Medicine’s Division of Cardiology at UT Southwestern Medical Center.
 He specializes in preventive cardiology.

-In addition to his clinical roles, Dr. Rohatgi serves as Director of both echocardiography course education and internal medicine’s cardiology didactic curriculum.
-He is also a member of Internal Medicine’s Committee to Evaluate Clinical Competence.
+In addition to his clinical roles, Dr. Rohatgi is the Associate Program Director of UTSW’s Cardiovascular Fellowship, and he serves on several campus committees to enhance clinical research.
 He is an active CME speaker and has given several invited national talks.

-A Fellow of both the American College of Cardiology and the American Heart Association, Dr. Rohatgi is a member of the American College of Physicians and the National Lipid Association, and the American Society of Preventive Cardiology, among other professional organizations.
+He is a Fellow of both the American College of Cardiology and the American Heart Association and a member of the American College of Physicians, the National Lipid Association, and the American Society of Preventive Cardiology, among other professional organizations.
 He also chairs the board of directors of the nonprofit Texas Loves Children.

 A specialist in preventive cardiology, Dr. Rohatgi has expertise in treating patients with lipid/cholesterol disorders, high blood pressure, premature coronary artery disease (CAD), and a family history of CAD.

-“I love developing relationships with my patients, and I get a lot of satisfaction from explaining their heart health so they understand it and know the importance of making lifestyle changes for lowering risk,” Dr. Rohatgi says.
+“I love developing relationships with my patients, and I get a lot of satisfaction from explaining their heart health so they understand it and know the importance of making lifestyle changes for lowering risk,” he says.

 Dr. Rohatgi considers many factors when evaluating patients’ cardiovascular risk, including their weight, cholesterol and sugar levels, blood pressure, and family history.
-He guides patient care with specialized tests like calcium scans and stress tests.
+He guides patient care with specialized assays such as calcium scans and stress tests.

 “Our approach allows us to develop a thorough risk assessment of patients and give them personalized plans for improving their risk,” Dr. Rohatgi says.
 And because patients can get all necessary services at UT Southwestern, he can ensure a continuity of care that other practices may lack.

-Dr. Rohatgi also sees patients struggling with obesity and those with abnormal results from tests such as the coronary calcium (CAC) scan, advanced lipoprotein testing, and carotid intima media thickness (CIMT) test.
+Dr. Rohatgi also treats patients who are struggling with obesity and those with abnormal results from tests such as the coronary calcium (CAC) scan, advanced lipoprotein testing, and carotid intima media thickness (CIMT) test.
 In addition, he leads a UTSW clinic that focuses on the heart health of South Asians, a group with very high risk of coronary heart disease and diabetes.